nxskok/pasias/docs/22-thingy.md

-Some of the correlations are negative as expected, since they are between a running event and a jumping/throwing event.
+Some of the correlations are negative as expected, since they are between a running event and a jumping/throwing event (that is, a long distance goes with a small time, both of which are good).

 I was wrong about javelin.
 It seems to be a unique skill in the decathlon, which is presumably why it's there: you want 10 events that